temporalio/temporalite-archived/README.md

 ## Known Issues

-- When consuming temporalite as a library in go mod, you may want to replace grpc-gateway with a fork to address URL escaping issue in UI.
+- When consuming Temporalite as a library in go mod, you may want to replace grpc-gateway with a fork to address URL escaping issue in UI.
 See <https://github.com/temporalio/temporalite/pull/118>